 Yes, Technology is making us feel less human:

 When someone is in trouble, some people are taking videos and pictures instead of helping them.
 This became a common thing these days.
 Dependence on technology is affecting our morality, our system of values and principles that decide which is right and which is wrong.
-This makes us wonder whether we are turning into machines?
+This makes us wonder whether we are turning into machines.

-Since the invention of machines, the value of workers is decreased.
+Since the invention of machines, the value of workers is decreasing.
 They are made to work to support the machines.
 As a result, work revolves around machines and not humans.
 Workers are forced to work continuously along with the machine.
-Industrialisation increased work hours.
+Industrialization increased work hours.
 Workers faced inhuman conditions.
 Humans cannot work and focus continuously like machines.
 Fast forward to today, we have technological devices to check how many hours we actually work.
 Some companies want to be connected 24 hours a day through emails and messages.
 This makes people feel less human.

 Some companies are building strategies to use their apps for a longer time, to keep us addicted to their apps and devices so that they can show advertisements to us.
 And also they can use our data to manipulate our decisions for their profits.
 These strategies are turning humans into just targets.

-- People are now engaging in trolling and cyberbullying.
+People are now engaging in trolling and cyberbullying.
 Hiding behind devices is giving them the courage to harass other people, which they may not do face-to-face.
 This is the deterioration of moral values.